timbertson/autorelease-tagger-action/README.md

 `v1.x.0`: allow only minor increments
 `vx.x.x`: equivalent to `numComponents: 3`

-For convenience, this string is parsed quite generously:
+The handling of `versionTemplate` is intentionally complex, to "do the right thing" for common use cases without requiring the use of unweildy workflow expressions:

- - any leading `refs/heads/` is stripped off.
+ - any leading `refs/heads/` is stripped off
- - if the value does not begin with a version component, it will be ignored
+ - if the value does not begin with a version component (optional leading `v`, then at least one digit, then `.`), it will be ignored
+ - if you supply both `versionTemplate` and `numComponents`, the max() of the two values is taken (so you can have a `v2.x` branch but still use 3 components)
+ - if you supply both `versionTemplate` and `minBump`, `minBump` is ignored (typically `minBump` is used only on the main branch, to use on a version branch you will need to name it e.g. `v2.x.0`)
+ - if you supply both `versionTemplate` and `maxBump`, `maxBump` is ignored (typically `maxBump` is used on a version branch to prevent collisions with the main branch)

 This lets you pass in the branch name and have it work for both `master` and appropriately-named version branches, like so: